cyberbotics/webots-doc/automobile/car.md

 %end

-In order to simplify some simulations, `Solid` based cars can be used from the [CarSimple](simple-vehicles.md#carsimple) PROTO.

 ### Heavy-Weights

 Just like the car models presented above, two generic heavy-weights PROTO inherit from the `Car` PROTO: a bus and a truck.